 24 Hour Apartment Hotel – This is excellent value for money and is located in Makati – Manila’s financial centre.
 It’s not quite in the business district but a $2 taxi ride will get you to the more happening places in the city.

 The cheapest room will set you back around $30 and comes with double bed, cable, aircon, good wifi, hot shower, daily bottled water and toiletries.
 There’s also a cafe/restaurant downstairs open all day that has great food at a reasonable price (around $4-$5 a meal).

 Accommodation isn’t actually that cheap in Manila.
 Tourism isn’t huge here and most foreigners that do visit are here on business.
-This is definitely one of the best deals out there!
+Upper end accommodation like Raffles Makati is much more prominent.

 If you’re staying longer term, there are plenty of condos around that you can rent.
 I found my place on Sulit.

 One thing you should eat is…